Execution Guided Line-by-Line Code Generation: Method

 \paragraph{Execution Feedback and Trace} For each unique executable candidate \(\hat{c}^{j} \in {{C}}\), we explicitly execute it against all provided test cases \( T = \{t_m\}_{m=1}^{|T|} \) and record the resulting execution feedback:

 Our approach is agnostic to the precise structure of the execution feedback \( e^{j,m} \).
 In our implementation, execution feedback specifically takes the form of \textbf{execution traces:} a structured representation of a program's runtime behavior, capturing detailed step-by-step information during execution.

+\bl{Specifically, we use a custom debugger for structured execution traces.
+A trace $e^{j,m}$ is defined as a sequence of $N^{j,m}$ runtime events, $\varepsilon_k$, resulting from the execution of a program $\hat{c}^{j}$ with input $t_m$:

-Specifically, an execution trace includes executed lines of code, variable states (values and types), function invocations, return values, and detailed descriptions of runtime errors, if they occur.
-This structured log provides comprehensive insight into the correctness and behavior of executed code, serving as a precise basis for dynamic feedback in our inference framework.
+Each event $\varepsilon_k$ is a tuple containing the event type $E_k \in \{\texttt{call}, \texttt{line}, \texttt{return}, \texttt{exception}\}$, the source line number $\ell_k$, mappings from variable names to their values ($v_k$) and types ($\tau_k$), the return value $r_k$, and any exception details $x_k$.} This structured \bl{representation} provides comprehensive insight into the correctness and behavior of executed code, serving as a precise basis for dynamic feedback in our inference framework.

 \paragraph{Dynamic Signal Aggregation} The dynamic execution feedback signal is the concatenation of a fixed instruction string, denoted \( p_{\text{dyn-inst}} \), to the aggregated execution feedback.
 This yields the dynamic signal prompt: